Graduate Workforce Bradford Project

-The Graduate Workforce Bradford project will help boost the job prospects of Black, Asian and minority ethnic (BAME) graduates across the Bradford Metropolitan District.
+Led by the University of Bradford, the Graduate Workforce Bradford project (GWB) has been set up to help boost the job prospects of black, asian and minority ethnic (BAME) graduates across the Bradford Metropolitan district.

-Working in partnership with thirteen key Bradford employer and community organisations the University will lead the three-year Graduate Workforce Bradford project.
-The project will address two challenges for Bradford.
-The underemployment and unemployment of BAME graduates; and the recruitment, skills gaps and work force diversity needs of Bradford employers, particularly within the health and social care, manufacturing and engineering, and public service sectors.
+- The recruitment, skills gaps and workforce diversity needs of Bradford employers, particularly within the health and social care, manufacturing and engineering, and public service sectors

 - Activities to support businesses to develop their graduate workforce and pipeline

 - Supporting businesses to develop the diversity of their workforce